Table of Contents Hide

 I am so proud to have grown up with her and to have had her with me for 32 years even though the last few years were stolen from us by the disease I also know that this time gave us some wonderful moments.

-I hope that if you have experienced or are experiencing the same thing my few words have helped you feel less alone.
+I hope that if you too have been the witness of Alzheimer, my few words have made you feel less alone.